Your Unrestricted Funds Need Stewardship, Too

 Restricted funds are donations or grants that can only be used for the purposes specified by the funder.
 For example, a food bank may receive donations specifically for their program providing food for school-aged children.
 Or a major donor may provide funds specifically for scholarships or building a new wing for a hospital.

 Many grants, especially federal and state grants, are restricted.
 They come with some level of reporting requirements to show the money was spent the way it was supposed to be spent.
-These grants typically have goals associated with them—the foundation has a specific mission, or the government grant wants to address a specific societal issue.
+These grants typically have goals associated with them.
+For example, the foundation awarding a grant you applied for has a specific mission, or the agency providing the government grant wants to address a specific societal issue.
 So, the organizations behind the grants use the reporting requirements to make sure the funds go towards addressing those impact areas.

 Restricted funds often outline what they will fund and what they won’t.
 Many don’t cover operating costs or have a small allotment for indirect costs such as salaries, insurance, and utilities.
 And not honoring donor intent can cause your donors to lose trust in you and not donate again, or in some situations, cause legal and financial consequences.

 Unrestricted funds can be used at the nonprofit’s discretion, where the organization needs it most.
-They don’t come with any direction or reporting requirements.
-A lot of individual donations, like ones that come through your organization’s website or through the Annual Fund, are often unrestricted.
+These types of revenue streams don’t come with any direction or reporting requirements.
+A lot of individual donations, like ones that come through your website’s donation form or through the Annual Fund, are often unrestricted.

 These can be used to pay operating costs such as rent, utilities, and salaries.
 They can also be used for program-specific costs.
 For example, a senior care nonprofit can use unrestricted donations to purchase supplies for activities, cover an increase in transportation costs, or hire a memory care specialist to help them expand their services.
 The organization gets to decide what would be the best use of the funds and their area of greatest need.